hbctraining/spatial_nanocourse/lessons/visium_hd.md

                         (nFeature_Spatial.016um > 100))
 ```

-Now we can create similar plots with filtered data.
+Now, we can create similar plots with filtered data.
 As expected, we see that the small left peak in the distribution has vanished, leaving the higher quality bins, which are the majority of the data.

 ```